-The act requires the ODOT Director to establish a Road Safety Pilot Program by October 1, 2025, to assess speed compliance in construction zones.
+The bill requires the ODOT Director to establish a Road Safety Pilot Program by October 1, 2025, to assess speed compliance in construction zones.
 ODOT must operate the program for one year.
 During that year, the Director must utilize both of the following in one or more construction zones:

-- 1. Speed monitoring devices with flashing lights that display the speed at which a motor vehicle operator is traveling in a construction zone; and - 2.
-Any other methods determined by ODOT that have the effect of reducing the speed of drivers in construction zones.
+1. Speed monitoring devices with flashing lights that display the speed at which a motor vehicle operator is traveling in a construction zone; and

+2. Any other methods determined by ODOT that have the effect of reducing the speed of drivers in construction zones.
 These additional methods may include lane changes, rumble strips, and single lanes.
-However, ODOT is not allowed to use devices that result in the issuance of speeding tickets through outside entities.
-The only permissible speeding ticket issuance must come from a law enforcement officer using the standard radar device and issued by that officer at the time of the offense.
+In no case is ODOT permitted to use devices that issue tickets through outside entities for purposes of issuing a ticket for a speeding offense.
+The only permissible ticket issuance must come from a law enforcement officer using the standard radar device and issued by that officer at the time of the offense.

-The Director must post signs in each construction zone in which the program is operating.
+For purposes of the program, the Director is required to post signs in each construction zone in which the program is operating.
 The signs must indicate that the zone is being monitored for speed under the program.
 The Director may contract with a third party to implement the program.

-Within three months after the pilot program terminates, the Director must prepare a report that includes data summarizing instances of excessive speed in construction zones that are included in the program.
+Within three months after the termination of the pilot program, the Director must prepare a report that includes data summarizing instances of excessive speed in construction zones that are included in the program.
 The Director must submit the report to the Senate President, the Speaker of the House, and the Governor.